rwieruch/blog_robinwieruch_content/blog/react-usereducer-vs-usestate/index.md

 *Note: Check out when to use [useReducer or Redux](https://www.robinwieruch.de/redux-vs-usereducer) if you are interested in a comparison.*

 If you want to go through a more comprehensive example where useState and useReducer are used together, check out this extensive walkthrough for [modern state management in React](https://www.robinwieruch.de/react-state-usereducer-usestate-usecontext/).
-It almost mimics Redux by using useContext for "global" state management where it's possible to pass down the dispatch function once.
+It almost mimics Redux by using [React's useContext Hook](https://www.robinwieruch.de/react-usecontext-hook) for "global" state management where it's possible to pass down the dispatch function once.